Q100309: Graphics Driver Requirements for Shader Compilation modes in Mari 3.3

-This article explains more about these graphics driver requirements and what to do if you cannot update your drivers.
+This article explains more about the graphics driver requirements and what to do if you cannot update your drivers.

-More information about the different Shader Compilation modes is available in:
+More information about the different Shader Compilation modes is available in the following article:

 NOTE: The minimum driver version is different for Windows and Linux.